Here’s today’s time.

-With an interest in walking you through my insights on how to run effective meetings, or at least – how we run them at Pearl Lemon.
+With an interest in walking you through my insights and tips on how to run effective meetings, or at least – how we run them at Pearl Lemon.

 It’s worth noting within this – that as the team is entirely remote – everyone is at home (I presume) when we have our meetings – and so the meetings are always on Zoom.